Quick Breakdown

 Short-haul exception150 air-mile radius, return within 14 hours150 air-mile radius, return within 14 hours

 The FMCSA also requires electronic logging devices (ELDs) for many interstate commerce, commercial truck, chemical transport, and bus drivers to track these hours.
-Some small businesses may still qualify for exemptions, like the short-haul exception, but many fleets are now fully digital.
+Some small fleets may still qualify for exemptions, like the short-haul exception, but many fleets are now fully digital.
 Smaller vans, like those used in pest control or HVAC fleets, don’t need one.

 2. Driver qualification files (DQF)